Dragony: Name change and debut album Legends

 In 2010, work on the debut album began, and production of the debut "Legends", featuring contributions from many stars from the Austrian and international scene such as Thomas Buchberger of Serenity and Ralf Scheepers of Primal Fear, was finally completed in late 2011.
 In order to better promote the album, the band dropped the long The Dragonslayer Project name, and switched to the shorter Dragony.

-In early 2012, Dragony signed a record deal with the German label Limb Music GmbH, and Legends was finally released on June 22, 2012 in Europe; a Japan release would follow on August 8, and a release in the US on August 14, 2012.
+In early 2012, Dragony signed a record deal with the German label Limb Music, and Legends was finally released on June 22, 2012, in Europe; a Japan release would follow on August 8, and a release in the US on August 14, 2012.

 The debut album received mostly very favourable reviews, with the renowned German Metal Hammer magazine awarding 6 out of 7 points, and German Legacy magazine rating the album with 10 out of 15 points.

 In 2012, the band returned to performing live, promoting and appearing as a local support at Primal Fear's and Brainstorm's Metal Nation 2012 tour, and playing their first festival gig at Metalfest Austria.

 Lineup changes and second album Shadowplay

 Founding members Daniel Stockinger (guitars) and Georg Lorenz (keyboards) left the band in summer 2012.

 In fall 2012, Dragony celebrated its fifth anniversary with a show headlined by German power metallers Freedom Call in Vienna.

 In late 2012, Simon Saito (guitars) and Manuel Hartleb (keyboards) were announced as new permanent members of the band.

 On July 3, 2015, Dragony published a first promotional video for the upcoming album, an 80s metal cover version of True Survivor by David Hasselhoff from the Kung Fury movie soundtrack.

 In early August 2015, it was announced that Dragony would be supporting German metal band Gamma Ray and Serious Black as opening act on their 25 Years In Metal tour on several dates in Europe in October and November 2015.

 On August 28, 2015, the band released a lyric video to the new, Game Of Thrones-themed song Wolves Of The North on YouTube.

-The band's second album, Shadowplay, was released on September 28, 2015 in Europe and November 20th 2015 in the US, and was again met with mostly favorable reviews.
+The band's second album, Shadowplay, was released on September 28, 2015, in Europe and November 20th 2015 in the US, and was again met with mostly favorable reviews.

 In addition to the tour that saw the band open up for Gamma Ray and Serious Black at shows in Germany, the Czech Republic, Slovakia, Hungary and Austria, Dragony also appeared at several festivals in 2016 to promote the second album, notably Austria's largest festivals, the Nova Rock, opening for Twisted Sister, and the Donauinselfest, where they headlined the metal stage on 26 June 2016.